-Komodo Dragons & Giant Bats
+Komodo Dragons & Indonesia

 The place we’re staying in is quirky.
 In a good way.